Free Shipping on Purchase of 2 BedSheets or More

-Heer Bharat embroidery done in Rajasthan in India is widely acclaimed for its beautiful mirror work along with beads using red, yellow and pink as the predominant colors.
+Heer Bharat embroidery is widely acclaimed for its beautiful mirror work along with beads using red, yellow, and pink as the predominant colors.
 It is also known as Banni embroidery in Gujarat, where it got its roots.
-Though there exists many forms of embroidery work in the state of Rajasthan, Heer Bharat embroidery gets a prominent place.
+Though there exist many forms of embroidery work in the state of Rajasthan, Heer Bharat embroidery gets a prominent place.

 The mirror work in these fabrics and dress materials make the heads turn, especially when they come in contact with the sun rays or lights.
 It starts to sparkle and gleam making all wonder for a minute at least looking at its preparation and design patterns.
 This mirror work is known as “Shisha”.
-Usually the different shapes and sizes of mirror are surrounded by the embroidery in the fabric.
-Even there are different types of mirror works, for very small and minute mirror works, Jats community people are expert for stitching colorful and shady threads around small pieces of mirrors.
+Usually, the different shapes and sizes of the mirror are surrounded by the embroidery in the fabric.
+Even there are different types of mirror works, for very small and minute mirror works, Jats community people are experts for stitching colorful and shady threads around small pieces of mirrors.
 Not only has the Jats community practiced this, but also the Lohanas, Mutwas and Harijans communities too.

 Selling these Heer Bharat embroideries and improving the economy of that region where this kind of embroidery works is predominant is a normal course.
-But, it is not done only for money, but also looked up on seriously as a traditional art imbibed in the heart of those artists.
+But, it is not done only for money, but also looked upon seriously as a traditional art imbibed in the heart of those artists.
 The women of the Jats and Banni community take up these kinds of garments worked in Heer Bharat embroidery along with them, when they get married.

-There are still people who like these kinds of traditional art works and buy them without minding about the cost which may look little high compared to the modern dress.
+There are still people who like these kinds of traditional art works and buy them without minding the cost which may look a little high compared to the modern dress.
 The devotion and the time they spend on creating this beautiful masterpiece should be taken into account.
-But what has to be seen underline is the hard work of the art community people which should be appreciated suitably.
+But what has to be seen is the hard work of the art community people which should be appreciated suitably.